-- Horizontal: Latitude and longitude in WGS84 (decimal degrees).
+- Horizontal: Annotations have latitude and longitude in WGS84 in decimal degrees.

-- Vertical: Default vertical datum (meters or feet according to the account preferences).
+- Vertical: In meters or feet according to the account preferences.

-- Images uploaded via Pix4D Cloud web platform: Same as the images, which also applies to all resulting outputs.
+- Images uploaded via Pix4D Cloud: Annotations have the same vertical system as the images, which also applies to all resulting outputs.

-- Project uploaded from Pix4D Desktop: Same as the outputs according to the selected options.
+- Project uploaded from Pix4D Desktop: Annotations have the same vertical system as the outputs according to the selected options.
 For more information: 202560029.

 |Cases||Map view||3D Model view|